-- 3.12 This evidence clearly demonstrate the important and consistent contribution sites of less than 4 dwellings not on garden land make to overall housing delivery in the Richmondshire plan area, reflecting the rural nature of the plan area.
-It is considered that calculating the average over 11 years since 2004 enables the most comprehensive and robust evidence to be used to inform the identification of a windfall allowance and enables periods of development both pre and post recession to be taken in to account. - 3.13 The windfall allowance will be monitored and may need to be reviewed in future updates of the SHLAA.
-Early indications, from the period post-recession and since the publication of the submission version of the Local Plan Core Strategy in 2012, outlined in the above table and chart demonstrate that net completions on windfall sites of 3 units and under excluding garden land has increased to an average of 41 units per annum. - 3.14 This also demonstrates that there is no evidence to suggest that these smaller sites will not continue to provide a reliable source of supply in the future and that the policies within the recently adopted Local Plan Core Strategy continue to promote small scale development particularly in the primary and secondary service villages and elsewhere settlements via Core Policy CP8.
+- 3.13 This evidence clearly demonstrates the important and consistent contribution sites of 3 dwellings or less not on garden land make to overall housing delivery in the Richmondshire Plan Area, reflecting its rural nature.
+It is considered that calculating the average over 7 years since 2012 enables the most comprehensive and robust evidence to be used to inform the identification of a windfall allowance taking account of development that has occurred over the current local plan period. - 3.14 The windfall allowance will continue to be monitored and may need to be reviewed in future updates of the SHLAA.
+From the period post-recession and since the publication of the submission version of the Local Plan Core Strategy in 2012 net completions on windfall sites of 3 units and under excluding garden land stands at an average of 38 units per annum. - 3.15 This trend also demonstrates that there is no evidence to suggest that these smaller sites will not continue to provide a reliable source of supply in the future and that the policies within the recently adopted Local Plan Core

+Strategy continue to promote small scale development particularly in the primary, secondary and elsewhere settlements via Core Policy CP8.
 A point which was acknowledged by the planning inspector in his report on the examination of the Local Plan Core Strategy.